urunrefined/hdifuse/README.md

 * There are no checks for checking the fat clusters are in range of the data region
 * The entries in directories are not sorted nicely by type / name
 * There are probably lots of bugs

+## Notes

+There are some disks that have an older format of the BIOS parameter block.
+If both the totalSectors32 and totalSectors16 fields are non-zero, hdifuse will ignore the totalsector32 field, even though one (and only one) of these fields should be set.
+A warning will be printed.